 Richard’s work is of huge significance to psychologists and other mental health practitioners because it helps them become conscious of what triggers a person/what mental program they are running.
 Therefore, instead of labeling a behavior, and thereby reinforcing it, they can simply identify it as something to master rather than fix.
 It can’t be fixed because there is nothing to fix.
 Just as you can’t fix a computer program by running the same program over and over.
 The solution is not to fix the program but to learn how to use the program intelligently.
 In other words, in this case, to learn self mastery.

-More recent material, advanced perspectives on the life purpose developmental stages, not covered in the book are accessible through the following Earth School class:
+More recent material, advanced perspectives on the life purpose developmental stages, not covered in LifePrints are accessible through all my courses and through Richard’s new textbooks.